jcolag/entropy-arbitrage/2023-10-26-both-worlds-1.md

  > **HANSON**: We're moving to intercept at Wolf three-five-nine.
 We'll make our stand there.
 How much longer can you maintain pursuit?

-[Wolf 359](https://en.wikipedia.org/wiki/Wolf_359) sits about eight light years from Earth, one of the smallest and faintest stars that we've detected.
+{% wiki Wolf_359|Wolf 359|en %} sits about eight light years from Earth, one of the smallest and faintest stars that we've detected.
 Despite that, it might have a planet around it.
 Interestingly, the star appeared multiple times in novels and television shows during the 1950s and 1960s.

  > **PICARD**: I am Locutus of Borg.
 Resistance is futile.
 Your life as it has been is over.
 From this time forward, you will service us.